react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 Apart from implementation complexity and risk, the greatest drawback to additional realization is memory consumption.
 This motivates configurability to mitigate impact.

-## Alternatives

-The main alternative to improving keyboarding support of existing components on desktop platforms would be to add additional virtualization components unique to them.